Objectives: Upon completion of this CE activity, the nurse will be able to:

 - Slurred speech,

 - Confusion (ADA, 2020; CDC, 2020c; Mayo Clinic, 2019c).

 The nurse should educate patients to recognize hypoglycemia quickly, and that management should include:

-- For the patient who loses consciousness during hypoglycemia, family members should be instructed to administer a glucagon injection or simple sugar inside the gums to regain consciousness, then offer a complex carbohydrate and protein as above (CDC, 2019b; Mayo, 2019b; ADA, 2017a).
+- For the patient who loses consciousness during hypoglycemia (level 3), caregivers/family members should be instructed to administer a glucagon injection or simple sugar inside the gums to regain consciousness, then follow step 3 as above (ADA, 2020; CDC, 2020c; Mayo Clinic, 2019c).

 Sick Days and Insulin